UNDP Health Implementation Support partnership with the Global Fund

 In doing so, and in close collaboration with governments and partners, including UN agencies, UNDP helps build the resilience of health systems and the sustainability of health responses.
-This includes enhancing legal and policy environments to tackle the drivers of ill health and sustain health responses.
+This includes enhancing law, rights and policy environments to tackle the drivers of ill health and sustain health responses.
 It also includes environmental sustainability, through innovative initiatives that embed sustainability into procurement practices and promote the use of clean energy, while also reducing the carbon footprint of health facilities and enhancing their ability to withstand the effects of climate change.

 This report covers the period April 2016 to June 2017.
 UNDP’s total expenditure in support of implementation of health programmes, including Global Fund grants, agreements with governments for health-related procurement services and other health implementation support amounted to US$516 million in 2016.

 As interim Principal Recipient (PR) of Global Fund grants, UNDP manages 36 grants covering 19 countries and three regional programmes (covering another 27 countries).
 The partnership between the two organizations was further cemented in 2016 with the adoption of a new Framework Agreement that updates, improves and streamlines the terms of UNDP’s engagement with the Global Fund, making it nimbler and further increasing the focus on effective implementation.